-DIOCESE OF TRURO DISCOVERING GOD'S KINGDOM GROWING THE CHURCH directors, and parochial church councils (PCCs) and those involved with using the churchyards for burials of bodies or of cremated remains (ashes), and for the erection of memorials/gravestones.
+DIOCESE OF TRURO

+1. The purpose of these regulations is to preserve suitable and DISCOVERING GOD'S KINGDOM GROWING THE CHURCH harmonious surroundings for our parish churches and maintain the dignity of our burial grounds.
+They are binding on the clergy, funeral directors, and parochial church councils (PCCs) and those involved with using the churchyards for burials of bodies or of cremated remains (ashes), and for the erection of memorials/gravestones.
 Parish Priests and PCCs may prepare regulations for their churchyards which are complementary to, but not less stringent than, these regulations.
 Such regulations must be approved by the Archdeacon before issue.